Non-Citizen Spouse Scheme

 # Buyers of 2-room Flexi flats on short lease (15 to 45 years) are eligible for the AHG and SHG (if the flat is in a non-mature estate).
 The grant amount will be adjusted according to the lease chosen.

-The AHG (Singles) and/or SHG (Singles) amount is based on the average gross monthly household income (halved) for the months worked in a 12-month period prior to the date of your flat application.
+The AHG (Singles) and/or SHG (Singles) amount is based on the average gross monthly household income (halved) assessed over the months worked during the assessment period, i.e. a 12-month period prior to the date of your flat application.
 The incomes of all working persons in the household (i.e. applicants and occupiers) are included in the assessment.
 Families with lower household incomes will receive a larger grant amount.
 See examples below.

 Half of Average Monthly Household Income